 Read all about why I booked a horseback riding tour in Iceland after 15 years of horse riding absence in my post Exploring Iceland on Horseback: My Lava Tour with Íshestar Horse Riding

-6. Chill out in a public thermal bath or in an Icelandic hot spring
+6. Chill out in a public thermal bath or Icelandic hot spring

 Do as the locals do and chillax in an outdoor hot tub after a busy day of sightseeing.
-There are around three public baths in Reykjavik that are the cheapest alternatives to the Blue Lagoon.
+There are three public baths in Reykjavik, which are a cheap (and just as nice) alternative to the Blue Lagoon.

 Read more about Reykjavik's public thermal baths in my post Reykjavik on a Budget: The Ultimate Survival Guide